chhartmann/zephyr/README.rst

 * /set - Send HTTP POST to control outputs, e.g. curl -d '{ "led1": 0,"led2": 0,"led3": 1 }' http://192.168.0.133/set
 * /get - Get json string with all outputs and their state
 * /buttons - Show a html site with buttons to control the outputs.
 The website uses /set to control the outputs.
+* /switches - Show a html site with switches to control the outputs.
+The website uses /set to control the outputs.